 You’ve probably realized by now that we have three different Warrior Tires: the AT Warrior, the RT Warrior, and the XT Warrior.
 The Warriors are all very similar in design, but they each have their own defining characteristics.

 They all feature our patent-pending tapered lug design, as well as ejector ribs and siping (more on those later).
 They also share the same aramid belt package that makes them so sturdy in corners and off-camber situations, and they all have an 8-ply rating.
 The difference is simply in the lug spacing, layout, and depth.

-AT Warriors are DOT-approved and feature a 3/4″ tread depth with closely-packed lugs.
-The tight spacing between the lugs is the primary factor in making these tires DOT approved.
+AT Warriors are designed for road use and feature a 3/4″ tread depth with closely-packed lugs.
+The tight spacing between the lugs make these tires great on roads.
 And that large contact patch (where the rubber makes contact with the ground) makes it ride smooth on roads and trails alike.
-It’s the best DOT-approved UTV tire we’ve ever used.
-You can go from cruising on the highway to running through trails, gravel, mud, or dirt without missing a beat.
+It’s the best UTV tire we’ve ever used on the road.
+You can go from cruising on asphalt to running through trails, gravel, mud, or dirt without missing a beat.

 RT Warriors are the ultimate rock crawling tire and feature a 1″ tread depth with widely-spaced lugs.
 The tread pattern is also slightly different, which makes it a force to be reckoned with no matter what terrain you’re faced with.
 Throughout all our tests, the RT Warrior has shown that it won’t yield under lateral loads and has excellent forward grip in all conditions.
 The RT Warrior can handle any surface we throw at it, from wet, rocky roads and creek beds to mud, dirt, and grassy pastures.

 *Update: We no longer sell RT Warrior Tires.